pgorman/dangerjaunt/dangerjaunt.md

 For skills with a score of six, roll two dice; a failure occurs only when both dice come up sixes.

 - Stealth (hide in shadows, move silently)
-- Acrobatics (climbing, backflips, tightrope walking)
+- Acrobatics (climb sheer walls, backflip, walk tightrope)
 - Tinkering (open locks, pick pockets, arm or disarm tiny traps or alarms, safecracking)
 - Assassination (poisons, backstabbing, nerve strikes)
-- Chicanery (disguise, fast-talking, forgery, intimidation, ventriloquism, coin clipping)
+- Chicanery (disguise, fast-talk, forgery, intimidation, ventriloquism, coin clipping)

 When surprising an opponent, a rogue backstabs with a damage roll multiplied by their Assassination score.